stas-at-ibm/construction-pallet/README.md

 ### Verdict

 Using Substrate a construction Blockchain application can be created which resolves the core construction site pain points.
-However, it introduces a new pain point of difficult to find engineers with the needed skills.
+However, it will be difficult to find engineers with the needed skills.

 ## Delivery Proposal

-To make sure the Substrate Blockchain is the right choise a three phase approach is proposed.
-When the leading phase is successfull the next can start:
+To make sure the Substrate Blockchain is the right choice a three phase approach is proposed.
+When the leading phase is successful the next can start:

 1. Phase 1 - Proof of Concept
    - A minimalistic demo with two nodes and core transactions implementation.